shazChaudhry/terraform-WebAppWithRDS/README.md

 ### Assumption
 - It is assumed you are already familier with the tutorial mentioned above
+- You have internet connection from the machine running Terraform
-- You have installed Terraform >= v0.10.7
+- You have installed Terraform version >= 0.11.8
 - AWS credentials are available at: "~/.aws/credentials"
 ```
 [default]